vcsjones/vcsjones.dev/_posts/2016-10-12-password-history.md

 A few tweets have started making the rounds about how companies *must* be doing password security wrong because they seemingly do magic.
 Let's start with the simple one, password history.
-I don't think that's true, and here's some musings on how I think some magic could be implemented without a huge loss of security.
+Here's some musings on how I think some magic could be implemented without a huge loss of security.

 This is pretty straight forward to solve.
 Keep a history of the hashes.
 When the user enters a new password, take the password they just entered, and see if it